mutagen-io/mutagen/doc/ignores.md

 ## Per-session ignores

 Per-session ignores only affect the session to which they are attached.
-They are processed after default ignores, meaning that they can extend or cancel out default ignores.
+They are processed after global ignores, meaning that they can extend or cancel out global ignores.

 To specify ignores on a per-session basis, use the `--ignore` flag of the `create` command.